Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The poster was really helpful fort his
+A bit of an eye-opener, it sparked many deep discussions on the matter.

 Did the resource encourage new ways of thinking and talking about the value food?